 And yet, there are those patients who legitimately have severe chronic pain for which there are no treatments available other than narcotics.
 What should we do with these people?
 Should we ignore their suffering, their misery, and their inability to function and live out their lives in peace because of their pain?

-Most of the so-called pain clinics unfortunately are not pain clinics at all – at least not for the chronic pain patients to which I’m referring in this article.
-Many pain clinics are really only for acute pain patients.
-They consist of either anesthesiologists or physical medicine specialists who treat patients with trigger point injections, epidural injections, nerve blocks or other non-medicinal modalities of pain control.
+Many of the pain management specialists are either anesthesiologists or physical medicine specialists who treat patients with trigger point injections, epidural injections, nerve blocks or other non-medicinal modalities of pain control.
 Only a few of these clinics will go a step farther and actually care for the chronic pain patients who have failed all other treatments and the only thing left for them is medication.
-Most of these types of patients fall back to the primary care doctors who have varying degrees of discomfort caring for these folks.
+In fact many of these specialists won't even accept any patients who are already on opiates for chronic pain, which makes referral even more difficult.
+Most of these types of patients fall back to the primary care doctors who have varying degrees of discomfort caring for these suffering individuals.

-If you do decide to continue to care for chronic pain patients, make sure you know the guidelines for care that have been written by pain management specialists.
+If you do decide to continue to care for chronic pain patients, make sure you know the guidelines (aka, RULES) for care that have been written by the medical board in your state, by the Center for Disease Control in Atlanta and by pain management specialists.
+There is no other area in medicine where the rules for care are more important than in the management of chronic pain patients.
 Get your pain patients to sign a contract on how their pain will be managed and ensure that they bring in a written report or log of the severity of their pain and how the medication has improved their functionality.
 Enlist family support whenever possible.
 Make sure they keep regular appointments so that you can examine them and look for any adverse effects of the medication.
+You must do urine testing, pill counting and follow the PMP for every patient that uses any controlled substance.
 If your patient refuses to comply with your rules after you’ve explained the medical risks of strong analgesic therapy, then you may have good reason to discharge them for noncompliance.

 This is a difficult issue for many caring physicians because of our desire to alleviate suffering on one hand versus risk of harm to the patient and indirectly to ourselves if something goes wrong.
 It is truly a challenge in many situations, but if you follow the proper guidelines, both your patient and you should remain safe.
 Many of these patients will be very grateful for your help after so many others have turned them away.